zjelveh/zjelveh.github.io/_teaching/ccjs418e.md

 classes: wide2
 ---

-**Note:** Below is an overview of *Applications of Data Science for Criminology*, a relativley new course in the Department of Criminology and Criminal Justice at the University of Maryland.
+This page is an overview of *Applications of Data Science for Criminology*, a relativley new course in the Department of Criminology and Criminal Justice at the University of Maryland.
 The purpose of this page is to provide students who are considering the course a sense of what to expect.
 Please feel free to reach out to [me directly](mailto:zjelveh@umd.edu) if you have any questions about the content of the course.
-{: .notice}
+{: .notice--warning}

 ---